Paul Mason (journalist)

-Paul Mason (born 23 January 1960) is a British commentator and radio personality.
-He was Culture and Digital Editor of Channel 4 News, becoming the programme's Economics Editor on 1 June 2014, a post he formerly held on BBC Two's Newsnight programme.
-He is the author of several books, and a visiting professor at the University of Wolverhampton.
+Paul Mason (born 1960) is a British journalist.
+He writes a weekly column at The New European and monthly columns for Social Europe and Frankfurter Rundschau.
+He was Business Correspondent and then Economics Editor of the BBC Two television programme Newsnight from 2001, and Culture and Digital Editor of Channel 4 News from 2013, becoming the programme's Economics Editor in 2014.
+He left Channel 4 in 2016.
+He is the author of several books.